matteogiorgi/networks-notes/approfondimenti.md

 > *When a router receives a packet, it looks up the destination IP address in the routing table to find the best route to the destination network.
 The router then looks up the destination MAC address in the forwarding table to find the interface that the packet should be sent out of.
 The router then sends the packet out of the interface.*

 <u>Terminal hosts do not need routing tables or forwarding tables because they do not forward packets.</u> Terminal hosts only need to send and receive packets.
 The ARP table is used by terminal hosts to resolve IP addresses to MAC addresses so that they can send packets to other devices on the network.

+## Header ICMP protocol

+The ICMP header is 8 bytes long and consists of the following fields:

+* <u>Type:</u> This field specifies the type of ICMP message.
+There are many different types of ICMP messages, each with a specific purpose.
+* <u>Code:</u> This field provides additional information about the ICMP message.
+The specific meaning of the code field depends on the type of ICMP message.
+* <u>Checksum:</u> This field is used to verify the integrity of the ICMP header.
+* <u>Identifier:</u> This field is a 16-bit value that is used to identify the ICMP message.
+* <u>Sequence Number:</u> This field is a 16-bit value that is used to sequence ICMP messages.